r-hensley/Rai/README.md

 Super_voicewatch
 *(aliases `;svw`, `;supervoicewatch`)*
-If you've received reports for a user causing problems in voice, use this to notify the mods whenever that user joins voice so you can go listen and hopefully confirm the reports.
+If you've received reports for a user causing problems in voice, use this to notify the mods whenever that user joins voice so you can immediately go listen and hopefully confirm the reports.
 - **`;super_voicewatch`** Sets-up the module/displays help for it.
 - **`;svw add [USER]`** **`;svw remove [USER]`** Adds/removes a user from the list
 - **`;svw list`** Shows a list of all users on the list currently

+#### Word filter for new users
+Type `;wordfilter` to bring up a menu that will configure settings for punishments against new users who say some word or phrase you choose within their first minutes in the server.
+For example, you can set it to mute or ban users who say the n-word if it's their first five minutes in the server.
+The timing requirement allows you to be more strict in the filter compared to a normal user for which you wouldn't want to subject to the same strict filters.

+#### Antispam
+Setup antispam to [mute/kick/ban] users who spam the same message [x] times in [y] seconds.
+For example, mute users who send the same message 10 times in 10 seconds.
+Type just `;antispam` to enter the configuration menu.

 #### Invite link/amazingsexdating spam auto-banning
+This command module has been deleted since the release of Discord's automod module.
+This is the [list of filter terms](https://mystb.in/DramaticallySharedSecretariat) I currently use for my servers from recent bot spammers.
-- **`;auto_bans`** Toggles the banning of all users who join and instantly send an invite link, or those that join and spam a link to amazingsexdating.com.
-If you use the below welcome messages module too, then the welcome message won't be posted.
+~~- **`;auto_bans`** Toggles the banning of all users who join and instantly send an invite link, or those that join and spam a link to amazingsexdating.com.
+If you use the below welcome messages module too, then the welcome message won't be posted.~~

 #### Welcome messages
 Welcome new users when they join the server